 Of all the direct-to-consumer cookware I’ve reviewed this year (and there has been a lot), one thing in common kept cropping up: most of it was American, and all of it shipped from outside of Canada.
 While in a lot of cases the (often-steep) duties were a price worth paying for otherwise great quality and inexpensive gear, it wasn’t always easy to square.

 But it seems that homegrown ventures have started to take notice of this market, which has benefited from the huge bump in North American cookware and appliance sales this year.
 Earlier this month Noelle Hjelte and her partner, Endy co-founder Mike Gettis, launched Kilne, a direct-to-consumer brand that aims to offer high-quality cookware at lower prices by avoiding retail markups.
 Kilne has started out with one offering: kitchen knives.
 Specifically, a four-knife, six-tool set that promises luxury quality for the price a single professional-grade blade often goes for.
-A single Shun santoku can run from $150 to $180; a Zwilling Henckels upwards of $180, and that’s for more readily available brands.
+A single Shun santoku sells for $200; a Zwilling Henckels upwards of $170, and that’s for more readily available brands.
 Kilne’s offering?
 A chef, santoku, bread and paring knife; kitchen shears; sharpening steel and knife block for $190 CAD.

 Knives, in my experience, are one of the more overlooked aspects of kitchen gear, in part because they require constant care to keep them sharp and can be intimidating if you’re not familiar with proper technique.
 There’s a not-uncommon misconception that dull knives are somehow safer—and since it’s still technically possible to get the job done with them, you learn to get by.
 In my first few years of cooking for myself this is exactly how I did things, relying on smashed garlic over sliced and a $10 bread knife to cut through thin-skinned produce like peppers and tomatoes.